kossakovsky/n8n-installer/README.md

 ✅ [**Open WebUI**](https://openwebui.com/) - A user-friendly, ChatGPT-like interface to interact privately with your AI models and n8n agents.

 ✅ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.

+✅ [**AppFlowy**](https://appflowy.io/) - An open-source Notion alternative for knowledge management.
+Create wikis, take notes, manage projects, and collaborate with teams using a modern block-based editor with AI capabilities.

+✅ [**Affine**](https://affine.pro/) - A next-generation collaborative workspace that combines the best of Notion, Miro, and Monday.
+Features real-time collaboration, block-based editing, and powerful database capabilities.

 ✅ [**Qdrant**](https://qdrant.tech/) - A high-performance open-source vector store, specialized for AI.
 While Supabase also offers vector capabilities, Qdrant is included for its speed, making it ideal for demanding AI tasks.